ClayBattle/Noogle/README.md

 # where to resume:
-1. troubleshoot errors
+1. figure out why importing auth prevents me from making alerts
+2. get the doc generation code working (not erroring)
-2. make sure the... uh. thing actualyl works? the oauth?
+3. make sure the the oauth works
-3.
+4. Test SAFELY creating a doc.

 other: